UO-CIS211/UO-CIS211.github.io/chapters/06_1_Bits.md

 ![7 >> 2](img_06_01/shift_right.svg)

-The "bit bucket" is not a real thing.
+The "bit bucket" is not a physical thing.
 It is a term programmers use to indicate that those bits have been discarded.

 In Python: